 Advanced Pathology (Part 2) is a continuation of Advanced Pathology (Part 1) and covers the diseases of the renal, genitourinary, skeletal, endocrine, integumentary, and nervous systems.

-This workshop is designed to introduce health care practitioners to the principles of herbal medicine and to 48 of the most commonly used herbs, categorized according to the different body systems they address.
+This workshop is designed to introduce holistic nutrition professionals and other health care practitioners to the principles of herbal medicine and to 48 of the most commonly used herbs, categorized according to the different body systems they address.
 Students will gain knowledge of (1) the therapeutic uses, common modes of application, dosages and contraindications of these herbs; and (2) how to prepare herbal remedies such as teas, compresses, poultices, fomentations, etc. In addition, they will learn about the training and legalities pertaining to herbal medicine and the general differences between pharmaceuticals and herbal remedies.

 This workshop introduces the student to the Ayurvedic principles of health and nutrition.
 It explains Ayurvedic anatomy and explores how the attributes of foods, daily rituals and seasonal eating can be used to maintain and restore balance to particular body types or Dhatus.
 Extensive menu preparations and traditional Ayurvedic recipes are included to facilitate the development of meal plans specific to the individual body types.

 This workshop first reviews how energy metabolism, nutrition, hydration and ergogenics affect athletic performance.
 To enhance understanding of these fundamental topics, pertinent research articles, case studies and/or practical exercises are included.
 It then goes on to discuss the athletic nutritional consultation and specific needs of athletes involved in endurance and strength/power sports.